 The movement and tracking of goods through the warehouse is still a complex procedure which is difficult for many companies to manage.

-As you can see, although barcoding is certainly an improvement from a manual inventory or asset tracking process, there are still some things a barcoding system just cannot do.
+Although barcoding is certainly an improvement from a manual inventory or asset tracking process, there are still some things a barcoding system cannot do.

 Companies find that there are many benefits to using RFID solutions in their warehouse.
 Some of these benefits include: